alexec/www.alexecollins.com/source/2014-07-05-gatling-for-jmeter-refugees.html.md

 Easy to re-ractor, extract or re-use.

 Need something complex?
-Easy to break out into some code.
+Easy to break out into code.

 Understanding of reactive frameworks and basic functional programming make DSL easier to understand.